 Friends of Awahou

 This organisation (the traditional P.T.A) plays a vital role in providing support for the children of our school.
 This association involves itself in supporting curriculum evenings, organisation of social occasions, involvement of special projects and fund raising.
 Meeting venues and times will be advised via the school newsletter.
-Currently this group is led by Kim Marcus.
 Your involvement is most welcome!

 The Health Nurse visits the school regularly to provide specialist assistance to the children.
 At various times during primary school, the children’s hearing and vision are checked by the specialist technicians.